lbormann/darts-caller/README.md

 ### Downloads & Voice-packs

 After launching the application, "voice-packs" are automatically downloaded.
 A voice-pack represents a specific speaker, comprised of a collection of audio files.
 These audio files can be accessed by the application to announce your scored points.
 The application features a wide variety of voice-packs, encompassing different languages and genders.
 Due to the potentially lengthy process of downloading and extracting all voice-packs, the number of downloads is initially limited to a small selection of English-speaking speakers.
 However, you can lift this restriction.
 During the download phase, there is no calling functionality.
 Returning to the definition of a "voice-pack": it contains all the audio files necessary to ensure a complete "calling experience."
 Each audio file within it is named according to a specific schema, enabling the application to recognize the content (or intended content) based on the file name.
 For instance, the file "gameon.mp3" contains an audio track where the speaker announces the start of the game.
 If, hypothetically, this file were renamed "game.mp3," the application would fail to interpret it since the content association would be lost. "gameon" serves as a valid "sound-file-key," whereas "game" does not.
-The application is equipped with an extensive repertoire of valid [sound-file-keys](#Sound-file-keys).
+The application is equipped with an extensive repertoire of valid [SOUND-FILE-KEYS](#SOUND-FILE-KEYS).
 The available voice-packs for download are periodically expanded, such as with the addition of new audio files for player names (gathered separately through a process on autodarts.io).
 If you're interested in knowing how to ensure your player name is included in future voice-packs, please read the [rules](https://discord.com/channels/802528604067201055/1146376616264597647/1148254133963477044) on Discord and adjust your name accordingly.

 ### How can I add sounds to a voice-pack?

-Every voice-pack contain all sound-files of category 'MAIN' and 'LOBBY'.
-So you're good to go by default without changing anything.
+Every downloaded voice-pack contain all sound-files of category 'MAIN', 'LOBBY', 'SINGLE-DART-SCORE' and 'SINGLE-DART-NAME'.
+So you're good to go without the need to add extra sounds.
 If you would like to extend a voice-pack, for example to add sound-files-keys of category 'AMBIENT' like "ambient_gameshot" or "ambient_playerchange", copy them into --media_path_shared (-MS) to make them usable for every voice-pack.
 In addition you can place multiple sounds for a sound-file-key.
 Therefor you have to add a "+" to the filename.
 After the "+" you can add whatever text you prefer; as an example: let`s say we want multiple sounds for the 'ambient_gameshot' sound-file-key.
 Our default file is 'ambient_gameshot.mp3'.
 Now we add some more: 'ambient_gameshot+1.mp3', 'ambient_gameshot+2.mp3', 'ambient_gameshot+BEST.mp3'.
-Of course you are not limited to the "ambient_gameshot" sound-file-key - this rule applies to every sound-file-key.
+This logic is not limited to the "ambient_gameshot" sound-file-key - this logic applies to every sound-file-key.

 ### How can I add my own voice-pack?

-Create a folder in path you defined for -M (--media_path) containing every audio file you wish to be included.
-Make sure you follow the [rules of valid sound-file-keys](#Sound-file-keys).
+Create or copy a folder in the path you defined for -M (--media_path) containing every sound-file-key you wish to be included.
+Make sure you follow the [rules of valid SOUND-FILE-KEYS](#SOUND-FILE-KEYS).
 It is advantageous for the folder to adhere to the naming convention.
-For example: "en-GB-russ-bray-male" (country-region-name-gender).
+For example: "en-gb-russ-bray-male" (country-region-name-gender).